theborakompanioni/bitcoin-spring-boot-starter/docs/FALSEHOODS.md

 ## Total supply
 1. **There are exactly 21 million bitcoin to ever exist.**

-   The total number of bitcoins has an asymptote at 21 million, due to a side-effect of the data structure of the blockchain – specifically the integer storage type of the transaction output – [the exact value would be 20,999,999.9769 bitcoin](https://en.bitcoin.it/wiki/Controlled_supply#Projected_Bitcoins_Long_Term).
+   The total number of bitcoins has an asymptote at 21 million, due to a side effect of the data structure of the blockchain – specifically the integer storage type of the transaction output – [the exact value would be 20,999,999.9769 bitcoin](https://en.bitcoin.it/wiki/Controlled_supply#Projected_Bitcoins_Long_Term).
    However, due to miner underpayment, the total number is even less.